weikunhan/leetcode-summary-python/README.md

 # leetcode-summary-python

 The summary for LeetCode questions written in Python.
 Please check [Leetcode](https://leetcode.com/) for more information.
-For C++ version, please check [leetcode-summary-c-plus-plus](https://github.com/weikunhan/leetcode-summary-c-plus-plus)
+For C++ version, please check [leetcode-summary-c-plus-plus](https://github.com/weikunhan/leetcode-summary-c-plus-plus).
+For Java version, please check [leetcode-summary-java](https://github.com/weikunhan/leetcode-summary-java).

 For the question number with *, it means this question change from original questions.